Skip to main content

 Accelerated MPA/MPP

-The Accelerated Masters Program in Public Administration (MPA) and Public Policy (MPP) will enable academically talented University of Arizona SGPP undergraduates to complete their both their Bachelor's degree and the MPA or MPP in as little as five years of study beginning with their freshman year as an undergraduate.
+The Accelerated Master's Program (AMP) in Public Administration (MPA) and Public Policy (MPP) will enable academically talented University of Arizona SGPP undergraduates to complete their both their Bachelor's degree and the MPA or MPP in as little as five years of study, beginning with their freshman year as an undergraduate.

-This program is intended for students interested in enhancing their qualifications for future employment and/or admission to other graduate programs (such as Ph.D. programs or J.D. programs at law schools), and for students interested in an accelerated masters program (AMP) who will have at least 1 year of undergraduate study remaining.
+This program is intended for students interested in enhancing their qualifications for future employment and/or admission to other graduate programs (such as Ph.D. programs or J.D. programs at law schools), and for students interested in AMP who will have at least 1 year of undergraduate study remaining.

 General Eligibility Criteria